systemetic-dev/Pythonn/README.md

 ---

-`[Key concepts of HTTP for backend engineers:
+-[Key concepts of HTTP for backend engineers:

 1. HTTP Introduction and Core Principles
 Statelessness: HTTP has no memory of past interactions.
 Each request is self-contained and must carry all necessary information (headers, auth tokens) for the server to process it.
 Benefits include simplicity and scalability (requests can be distributed across multiple servers).